Harry and the Hendersons

 Harry and the Hendersons is a 1987 American fantasy comedy film directed and produced by William Dear and starring John Lithgow, Melinda Dillon, Don Ameche, David Suchet, Margaret Langrick, Joshua Rudoy, Lainie Kazan, and Kevin Peter Hall.
 Steven Spielberg served as its uncredited executive producer, while Rick Baker provided the makeup and the creature designs for Harry.
 The film tells the story of a Seattle family's encounter with the cryptozoological creature Bigfoot, partially inspired by the numerous claims of sightings in the Pacific Northwest, California, and other parts of both the United States and Canada over three centuries.
 In conjunction with the film's setting, shooting took place at several locations in the Cascade Range of Washington state near Interstate 90 and the town of Index near US 2, as well as Seattle's Wallingford, Ballard and Beacon Hill neighborhoods and other locations in or around Seattle.

 Harry and the Hendersons grossed $50 million worldwide.
 It won an Oscar for Best Makeup at the 60th Academy Awards, and inspired a television spin-off of the same name.
 In the United Kingdom, the film was originally released as Bigfoot and the Hendersons, though the television series retained the American title.
 The DVD and all current showings of the film in the UK now refer to the film by its original title.

 Plot

 Following a camping trip in the nearby Cascade mountains, George Henderson drives home to suburban Seattle with his family when he hits a Bigfoot with his station wagon.
 Believing it to be dead and the key to fame and fortune, the family straps the creature to the roof of their car.
-A lone hunter tracking the creature discovers the Hendersons' damaged license plate.
+A hunter tracking the creature discovers the Hendersons' damaged license plate.

-That night, George goes to the garage to examine the Bigfoot and discovers it was alive and has escaped.
+That night, George goes to examine the Bigfoot and discovers it was alive and has escaped.
 He finds the creature in the kitchen, having knocked over the refrigerator while looking for food.
-The family soon realizes that the creature is intelligent and friendly.
-The family bonds with the creature and George decides to return him to the wilderness.
-Naming the Bigfoot "Harry", George tries to lure him into the station wagon with food, but Harry becomes upset and runs off.
+The family realizes that he is intelligent and friendly, and George decides to return him to the wilderness.
+Naming the Bigfoot "Harry", George tries to lure him into the station wagon, but Harry becomes upset and runs off.